 Do medicines to treat HIV also treat or prevent COVID-19?

 Currently, there is no evidence showing that medications used to treat HIV are effective against COVID-19.
 Several drugs, including ones used to treat HIV, are being tested to learn about their effects on the new coronavirus.
 Other studies are examining the effectiveness of different medications to treat COVID-19 in people with HIV.

 Keep up to date on your influenza and pneumococcal vaccinations.

-It’s especially important to prevent other respiratory infections while COVID-19 is going around.
+Getting vaccinated against the flu and pneumococcal pneumonia is especially important to prevent other respiratory infections while COVID-19 is going around.

 Make a plan for virtual HIV care.

 If you’re experiencing changes in your health or require care, talk with your doctor about the potential risks to your health of an in-person visit.
 In deciding whether an in-person visit is right for you, you and your doctor should consider your current health status, your viral load, and the level of COVID-19 transmission in your community.